Basilica of Saint Anthony of Padua: Artworks and treasures

 The high altar is by Donatello.

 The interior of the church contains numerous funerary monuments, some of noteworthy artistic value.
 The Chapel of the Blessed Sacrament (Cappella del Santissimo Sacramento, also known as Cappella Gattamelata), in the right aisle, houses the tomb of the condottiero Gattamelata and of his son Giannantonio.
 The bronze tabernacle is made by Girolamo Campagna.
-This chapel, with its broad bands of polychrome and carved Gothic details, has had many stages of decoration, the final stage being the creation of an mosaic in the tall rear niche representing the Holy Spirit with rays of golden light descending against a background of intensely blue sky.
+This chapel, with its broad bands of polychrome and carved Gothic details, has had many stages of decoration, the final stage being the creation of a mosaic in the tall rear niche representing the Holy Spirit with rays of golden light descending against a background of intensely blue sky.
 This work was created by Lodovico Pogliaghi between 1927 and 1936.

 Relics of St Anthony are to be found in the ornate Baroque Treasury Chapel (begun in 1691).
 The body of the saint, which was in the Madonna Mora Chapel, has, from 1350, lain in a separate transept chapel, the Chapel of St Anthony, the interior decoration being attributed to Tullio Lombardo, who also provided the sixth and seventh reliefs depicting the miracles of St Anthony (Miracle of the stingy man's heart, Miracle of the repentant man).
 The third relief Saint bringing back to life a man who had been murdered is a masterpiece by Girolamo Campagna.
 The late-16th century statues are by Tiziano Aspetti.

-Frescoes by Altichiero da Zevio in the St. James Chapel.

 The Basilica contains several important images of the Madonna.
 The Madonna Mora is a statue of the Madonna with the Christ Child by the French sculptor Rainaldino di Puy-l'Evéque, dating from 1396.
 Her name refers to her black hair and olive skin tone, being interpreted as "swarthy".

 The Madonna del Pilastro is a mid-14th-century fresco by Stefano da Ferrara, located on the pier adjacent the left aisle.

 Among other sculptural work is the Easter candelabrum in the apse, finished in 1515 by Andrea Briosco and considered his masterwork.
 The high altar area features the bronze Madonna with Child and six statues of Saints by Donatello, who also executed four reliefs with episodes of life of St. Anthony.

 To the right hand side of the nave, opposite the tomb of the Saint is the large Chapel of St. James, commissioned by Bonifacio Lupi in the 1370s in Gothic style, with frescoed walls depicting the Stories of St. James and the Crucifixion by Altichiero da Zevio.
 There are several frescoes created by Girolamo Tessari.

 The chin and tongue of St. Anthony are displayed in a gold reliquary at the Basilica.